 The inspiration for Zuleika’s vision was nurtured through her own early childhood as a daughter of missionary parents who traveled extensively, not only exposing her to people from diverse cultural backgrounds, but to life skills attained beyond the walls of the traditional classroom.
 As a youth, she learned to play musical instruments such as the clarinet and piano, and participated in theatrical programs.
 This was the impetus for imparting her appreciation for creative expression through the integration of music, art, and puppets into the nursery classroom experience.

-Prior to founding Beyond Basic Learning, Zuleika was an accomplished financial practitioner, having worked for I.B.M. in Business Development and Corporate Finance.
-She was also employed at American Express Financial Services where she was selected to participate in the company’s Management Development Program for future leaders.
-She earned her Certification in Accounting and MBA in Finance from Hofstra University, and while enrolled, she also participated in overseas study programs which extended beyond the requirements of her degree.
-For example, in Mexico she was exposed to the growing debate surrounding the NAFTA Treaty and in France, she closely studied the implications of the introduction of the EURO just six months prior to its launch.
+Zuleika earned her Certification in Accounting and Masters of Business Administration in Finance from Hofstra University, and while enrolled, she also participated in overseas study programs which extended beyond the requirements of her degree.
+For example, in Mexico she was exposed to the growing debate surrounding the North American Free Trade Agreement (NAFTA) Treaty and in France, she closely studied the implications of the introduction of the Euro currency just six months prior to its launch.
+Prior to founding Beyond Basic Learning: The International School, Zuleika was an accomplished financial practitioner, having worked for IBM in Business Development and Corporate Finance.
+She was also employed at American Express where she was selected to participate in the company’s Management Development Program for future leaders.

 A favorite and sought after educational public speaker, Zuleika provided a professional development presentation to over 30 directors of the early childhood community participating in Quality New York at Bank Street College.
 She has also facilitated various workshops focusing on creating developmentally appropriate classrooms for young children at the Urban League of Hudson County 6th Annual Early Childhood Professional Retreat.
 She is an adjunct lecturer at The City University of New York Graduate School where she teaches Observation and Recording of Children: Birth Through Five, and Financial Planning for Early Childhood Directors.
 She has been featured in the Hoboken Reporter advocating for green space, and has recently attended the Hog Island Educators Program focused on building environmental sensitivity into a young child’s curriculum.